McCain's kin weep over casket at emotional memorial; crowds brave Phoenix heat for hours for chance to bid farewell

 His words included the following: “Now as we go forward, let us remember thy humble servant with gladness and cheerfulness to answer his call to summon the better angels of our nature, to see and appreciate the humanity in our opponents, to more freely forgive so that we might be forgiven.”

-Thursday morning will feature a procession through Phoenix on the way to a memorial service at North Phoenix Baptist Church, with the public invited to line the route along Interstate 17.
+Thursday morning will feature a procession through Phoenix on the way to a memorial service at North Phoenix Baptist Church, with the public invited to line the route along Interstate 17, according to officials.

-The memorial service will include a tribute from former Vice President Joe Biden.
-Musical choices include a recessional accompanied by Frank Sinatra's “My Way.”
+The memorial service is set to include a tribute from former Vice President Joe Biden.
+Musical choices include a recessional accompanied by Frank Sinatra’s “My Way.”

-From there, McCain will depart Arizona from Phoenix Sky Harbor International Airport.
+From there, McCain will depart Arizona from Phoenix Sky Harbor International Airport, officials say.

-Another viewing will be held at the U.S. Capitol on Friday, with a final memorial service at the Washington National Cathedral.
+Another viewing is scheduled for the U.S. Capitol on Friday, with a final memorial service at the Washington National Cathedral.

 For some Arizona residents, McCain has been a political fixture for their entire lives.
 He took office in the state in the early 1980s, first as a congressman and then as a senator occupying the seat once held by Goldwater.